artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/python-skills/python-skills.md

 <div class="alert alert-danger" markdown="1">
 The version of Python used by the autograders is Python 3.7, but Python 3.9 should be fine.
-Note: `math.comb` will not work for homework 2 since it's not available after python 3.8.
+Note: `math.comb` will not work for homework 2 since it's not available after Python 3.8.

 Please read each homework carefully for instructions regarding importing library.
 Most of the homework assignments do not allow to use numpy, pandas, etc.
 </div>